Start a conversation

 How do you hike there?

 There are many different trails and tours that can take you to Machu Picchu.
 The most sort after is the Classic Inca trail starting in at KM82 close to Ollantaytambo.
 This trail is begins at Ollantaytambo and is 26 miles/ 42 KM long.
-Its laden with thousands of steps that were built by the Incas and follows the same routes the deities took to rich the sacred Citadel from around the Inca Empire.
+Its laden with thousands of steps that were built by the Incas and follows the same routes the deities took to reach the sacred Citadel from around the Inca Empire.
 It’s a picturesque hike that goes through stunning now covered mountains, misty cloud forest and lush jungle fauna.

 As of 2017, you must hire a registered guide, to enter Machu Picchu.
 Other options for visiting the famous site are the short Inca Trail, a third of the Classic Inca Trail.
 Also available is a variety of alternative routes to Machu Picchu or taking a train from Ollantaytambo or Cusco.
 Orange nation has some of the best reviews, dynamic food options and comfortable campsites with camping equipment.